haroon-afzal-tahir/Simple-Chatty-Bot/README.md

 # Simple-Chatty-Bot
-It is a bot which calculates your age and count numbers and ask a little viva
+It is a bot which calculates your age and count numbers and takes a little viva